 Our teachers and staff lead by example in an approachable and inclusive manner.
 They are exceptionally talented at what they do, meaning your child will learn through creativity, innovation and excitement in a friendly and welcoming environment with facilities that will challenge and complement your child's learning.
-As a Church school, the staff promote the Christian values and these are reinforced through the School's Vision, Mission, Ethos and Values.
+As a Church school, the staff promote the Christian values and our Christian distinctiveness is embedded through the School's Vision, mission, values and aims.

 Elveden Church of England Primary Academy is committed to being an open and inclusive environment to you and your child.
 We welcome feedback and comments on how your child is developing and your experiences of the school.
 The Governing Body works closely with the school and aims to be visible to all staff, teachers, pupils and parents.
-We look forward to working with you over the year.
+We look forward to working with you over the years.